TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-notebooks-connenttojupyter.md

 # Can't connect to Jupyter from my Notebook

-If you can't connect to the terminal, your compute instance may have connection/authentication issues.
+If you can't connect to the Jupyter, your compute instance may have connection/authentication issues.
 Most users are able to resolve their Compute Instance issue by using the following steps.

 ## **Recommended Steps**
 1. Click "Compute" in the Azure ML Studio menu bar